 8. "You'll want to use this straw -- it's still wrapped in plastic."

-I think I'll take my chances with
+I think I'll take my chances with this straw that's only wrapped in paper.

 9. "Don't talk when we get in the taxi; they'll charge us more."